From the beginning, food has been a way to change our lives as a community.

 The Beginning

-In the late 1970s, members of St. Casimir Catholic Parish and Gaenslen Milwaukee Public School collaborated with the East Side Housing Action Committee (ESHAC) to be a resource for the underserved and undernourished of the community.
-Out of this shared effort, the Riverwest Food Pantry was born.
+In the late 1970s, The East Side Housing Action Committee (ESHAC) partnered with the St. Casimir Parish to open a distribution site to be a resource for the underserved and undernourished of the community.

 St. Casimir Parish was built by the immigrant population fleeing Poland in the 1890s.
 That generation was called za chlebem (for bread) because they were fleeing from starvation in search of a better life.
 Relatives and friends crammed together into Riverwest flats to work low-paying jobs in sewers, steel mills, blast furnaces, and meat packing plants.
 The grandchildren of that za chlebem generation ran Riverwest Food Pantry for decades.
 As children of the Great Depression they recounted to us the stories of their parents’ corner stores going into debt to make sure no one in the community starved.
 In that spirit they handed this work on to us.